SixArm/unix-shell-script-kit/README.md

 ### Unlawful

-Unlawful: e.g. prohibited due to law, or warrant, or court order, etc.
+E.g. prohibited due to law, or warrant, or court order, etc.

 Akin to HTTP status code 451 Unavailable For Legal Reasons (RFC 7725).